worldiety/goup/README.md

 What is still missing is extensive testing, configuration of more NDK, SDK, JDK and Go versions which are known to be compatible with each other, windows support and versioning of gomobile.
-Also the example project layout is created to support a crossplatform project layout, but still only contains an android project.
+Also the example project layout is created to support a crossplatform project layout, but still only contains an android and ios project.

 Our perspective is to evaluate the practicality and to develop and support this tool in the case of success.

 ## Example

-We've create an Android [example](https://github.com/worldiety/goup/tree/master/example) for your pleasure.
+We've create an Android and iOS [example](https://github.com/worldiety/goup/tree/master/example) for your pleasure.
 It contains the android module *libGo* which invokes the GoUp wrapper script (goupw) which in turn downloads the actual GoUp version for your current platform.
+Please note, that the *goupw* script is only a crude bash script, were you need to define the platforms to build (`TARGETS`) and which GoUp version to use (`VERSION`).

 The gradle script in *libGo* builds the go library intentionally in every configuration phase, which ensures that you have always the valid generated Java API at your fingertips.
 Performance wise the impact is reduced, due to the GoUp artifact caching, which avoids